 As you think about possible changes to your coverage for the upcoming year during AEP, keep in mind:

-- Medicare Part B and Medicare Advantage plans provide coverage for telehealth services for COVID-19.
-If you switch from Medicare Advantage to Original Medicare, you'll need to add a Part D prescription drug plan (PDP) and/or a Medigap plan to supplement your coverage.
+- Medicare Part B and Medicare Advantage plans provide coverage for telehealth services for COVID-19, and, despite the public health emergency having ended, Congress has extended many of these flexibilities through the end of 2024.
+If you switch from Medicare Advantage to Original Medicare, you'll need to add a PDP and/or a Medicare Supplement plan to supplement your coverage.

-- If you have a pre-existing condition, switching to Medigap coverage may require medical underwriting and a medical exam (although you can enroll in Medigap without medical underwriting if it's the first time you enroll in Medicare when you turn 65).
+- If you have a pre-existing condition, switching to Medicare Supplement coverage may require medical underwriting (although you can enroll in a Medicare Supplement plan without medical underwriting if it's the first time you enroll in Medicare).

 - Your Medicare decision is made separately from that of your spouse's.
 There's no such thing as Medicare family coverage.

-- If you're adding PDP for the first time during AEP, and you over age 65, you may be at risk for a Part D penalty added to your monthly premium since you didn't sign up for Part D when you were first eligible at age 65.
+- If you're adding a PDP for the first time during AEP, and you over age 65, you may be at risk for a PDP penalty added to your monthly premium since you didn't sign up for a PDP when you were first eligible at age 65.

 - Remember, if you already have Medicare coverage and do nothing during AEP, your current coverage will auto-renew January 1 of the upcoming year.

 Although you might be gearing up for a busy holiday season, now is the time to take a fresh look at your Medicare options.
 Remember, you have from October 15 through December 7 each year to decide what your plan will be for the upcoming year, so don't delay.